4900ChatBot/question_parser/backend/get_intent.md

 - should I major this major
 - what is this major about
 - tell me more about this major

-## intent:advice
+## intent:index_transfer_advice_p1
-- give me some advice
-- do you have any advice for me
-- what should I do
-- what actions would you recommend
-- How should I start?
-- what do I do?
-- I'm clueless
-- please help
+- transfer
+- i am a transfer
-- can you give me some advices
+- can you give me some advices for a transfer
-- where can i find more advices
+- where can i find more advices for a transfer
-- where can i get advices
+- where can i get advices for a transfer
-- where can i get more advices
+- where can i get more advices for a transfer
-- where to seek advices
+- where to seek advices for a transfer
-- where can i seek advices
+- where can i seek advices for a transfer
+- what should i know if Im a transfer student?

-## intent:info_news
+## intent:index_programs_p2
-- whats going on recently
-- whats new
-- news
-- anything new
+- programs
-- tell me some of the news
-- When is the next event?
-- when is the next event in?
-- is there a event coming up?
+- what programs are there
-- what's the next event?
-- whats the next event?
-- do you have an event this month?

-## intent:calendar
-- where can i find the calendar
-- where can i find the academic calendar
-- where can i find the schedule
-- where is the calendar
-- where is the academic calendar
-- where is the schedule
-- I need the calendar
-- I need the academic calendar
-- I need the schedule
-- show me calendar
-- show me academic calendar
-- show me schedule
-- show me the calendar
-- show me the academic calendar
-- show me the schedule
-- get me the calendar
-- get me the academic calendar
-- get me the schedule
-- give me calendar
-- give me academic calendar
-- give me schedule
-- I want calendar
-- I want academic calendar
-- I want schedule
-- I need calendar
-- I need academic calendar
-- I need schedule
-- whats the scehdule

-## intent:programs
 - tell me about the computer science programs Brooklyn College
 - tell me about the computer science programs at this school
 - tell me about the computer science programs at this college